 This Policy was last amended on 5 July 2018

-GO Markets is a member of the Financial Ombudsman Services (“FOS”), the approved Australian external dispute resolution scheme.
+GO Markets is a member of the Australian Financial Complaints Authority (AFCA), the approved Australian external dispute resolution scheme.

 If at any stage you wish to lodge a dispute with GO Markets, please refer to our dispute handling procedure by clicking here.